-According to the Google simulation, it’s good to know, that Elbe river water level lays on 104 m above mean sea level (in the vicinity of the Augustus Bridge).
-To illustrate the flooding level from 2002 we need to lift up our layer onto 113 m.
+According to the Google simulation, it’s good to know, that the Elbe river water level lays on 104 m above mean sea level (in the vicinity of the Augustus Bridge).
+To illustrate the flooding level from 2002 we need to lift up our layer to 113 m.

 All simulations have been collated in the animation below:

 The water reservoir visualisation

-I would like to give you an example of Kąty – Myscowa water reservoir in southern Poland, which is to be built in the future.
+I would like to give you an example of the Kąty – Myscowa water reservoir in southern Poland, which is to be built in the future.
 This project has been postponed several times, although the local inhabitants are aware that they will have to move somewhere outside the planned investment.

 Kąty and Myscowa are two small villages situated inside the Beskid Niski range in the Wisłoka river valley.
-The top of the dam is planned to have 43 m height, so basically, the newly created lake is going to reach Krempna, the capital of the Magurski National Park!
+The top of the dam is planned to have 43 m in height, so basically, the newly created lake is going to reach Krempna, the capital of the Magurski National Park!
 (Pic.
 32).

-Taking into account, that water level will not be equally high as the top of the dam we can considerate the 356 m as a main water reservoir level.
+Taking into account, that the water level will not be equally high as the top of the dam we can consider the 356 m as a main water reservoir level.
 In this case, the backwater will be situated around 1,2 km from the Krempna village centre (Pic.
 33).

-Unfortunately, lack of the three-dimensional view of the small-sized areas outside the high-populated regions eliminates the opportunity of detailed simulation (Pic.
+Unfortunately, the lack of a three-dimensional view of the small-sized areas outside the high-populated regions eliminates the opportunity for detailed simulation (Pic.
 38).
 However, this is not needed when looking for this area on the macroscale.

 Besides we should hope that 3D detailed coverage will continue to extend across the World.